 False aralia (Dizygotheca elegantissima), also known as spider aralia or threadleaf aralia, is grown for its attractive foliage.
 The long, narrow, dark green leaves with saw-tooth edges are coppery colored at first, but as they mature they turn dark green, appearing almost black on some plants.
 Bright light causes dark, blackish-green color on mature leaves.
 False aralia is usually purchased as a tabletop plant, but with proper care, it can grow 5 to 6 feet tall over a period of several years.
 Let’s find out more about the care of false aralia plants.

 False Aralia Information

 False aralia is native to New Caledonia.
 The lower foliage bear a strong resemblance to marijuana, but the plants are not related.
-Although you can grow them outdoors in U.S. Department of Agriculture hardiness zones 10 and 11, they are grown as houseplants in most parts of the country.
+Although you can grow them outdoors in USDA plant hardiness zones 10 and 11, they are grown as houseplants in most parts of the country.
 You can also grow them in outdoor pots, but they are difficult to acclimate to indoor conditions after spending a summer outdoors.

 False Aralia Care Instructions

 Place the false aralia houseplant near a sunny window where it will receive bright to moderate light, but where the sun’s rays never fall directly on the plant.
 Direct sun can cause the leaf tips and edges to turn brown.

 You don’t have to adjust the thermostat when growing false aralia indoors because the plant is comfortable at ordinary room temperatures of between 65 and 85 degrees Fahrenheit (18-29 C.).
 Be careful not to allow the plant to become chilled, however.
 The foliage suffers damage when temperatures fall below 60 degrees F. (15 C.).